-Texas College Bridge Math & English No Credit Advisory Option
+Texas College Bridge Math & English

 Texas College Bridge provides an online, self-paced curriculum that can be used to meet Texas TSI standards.
 With Texas College Bridge, high school juniors and seniors can take online college preparatory courses, strengthening their English and/or Math skills, depending on need, prior to enrolling in college and setting them on a path to postsecondary success.
-Texas College Bridge courses are personalized, self-paced and teacher facilitated-allowing students to focus on skills they need and skip those skills they have already mastered, with teacher support along the way.
+Texas College Bridge is personalized, self-paced and teacher facilitated-allowing students to focus on skills they need and skip those skills they have already mastered, with teacher support along the way.
 Students receive additional support and resources to help them complete college transition milestones.
-Plus, they can earn a TSI exemption at more than 80 partnering colleges and universities across Texas.
+Plus, they can earn a TSI exemption at more than 80 partnering Institutions of Higher Education.
 This option may not be available on all LCISD high school campuses.